 The Debt Reduction Task Force, chaired by Senator Pete Domenici and Alice Rivlin, created a plan to recover from the 2008 recession in the near term and reduce the national debt in the long term.
 The task force provided recommendations to reduce and stabilize the debt, streamline the tax code, restrain health care costs, strengthen Social Security, and freeze defense and domestic discretionary spending.
-The plan would reduce the debt to 60 percent of GDP by 2020 and balance the primary budget (excluding interest payments) by 2020.
-Federal spending would be reduced to 23 percent of GDP by 2020, with revenues at 21.4 percent of GDP.
+The plan would reduce the debt to 60 percent of gross domestic product (GDP) by 2020 and balance the primary budget (excluding interest payments) by 2020.
+Federal spending would shrink to 23 percent of GDP by 2020, with revenues at 21.4 percent of GDP.

 Revive the Economy and Create Jobs